 If you’re looking for a family holiday where the kids are surrounded by stunning landscapes and the chance to see native Australian wildlife, then I can’t recommend Carnarvon Gorge – Queensland enough!
 We spent a few days exploring the stunning Carnarvon National Park with our friends.
 Between us, we had three kids aged between 10 and 12 and I’m pleased to say they all had a ball.
 In fact, even though our daughter Myla wasn’t too keen on the trip initially, given all the hiking, as we left, she said it had been one of our best trips ever!

-The Carnavon National Park is a stunning part of central Queensland, with of course, the Carnavon Gorge being the star attraction.
-The gorge really is a sight to behold with its spectacular steep sided sandstone gorge and the Carnavon Creek, which winds and twists its way through the centre.
-The kids will love wandering through Carnavon Gorge.
+The Carnarvon National Park is a stunning part of central Queensland, with of course, the Carnarvon Gorge being the star attraction.
+The gorge really is a sight to behold with its spectacular steep sided sandstone gorge and the Carnarvon Creek, which winds and twists its way through the centre.
+The kids will love wandering through Carnarvon Gorge.
 Along the way, they’ll get to rock hop across multiple flowing creeks, spot various native Australian wildlife, admire Aboriginal paintings and be blown away by the spectacular rock formations.

 After reading this comprehensive guide, you’ll have all the information you need to plan a fantastic family trip to Carnarvon Gorge.

 This post may contain compensated links.
 Please refer to my disclaimer here for more information.

 Talk to other families about their tips on visiting Stanthorpe and join our Queensland Travel Facebook Group.

 - 1 How to Get to Carnarvon Gorge?

 - 2 Guide to the Carnarvon Gorge Walks